aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-section-breaks-from-document/_index.md

 ﻿---
-title: Remove Section Breaks from a Document
+title: Remove Section Breaks from a Document – Aspose.Words for .NET
+articleTitle: Remove Section Breaks from a Document
+linktitle: Remove Section Breaks from a Document
 description: "Aspose.Words for .NET allows you to remove section breaks from a document easily and fast instead of using Open XML SDK."
 type: docs
 weight: 170